FilterVCF

 - sub=t

-- Keep substitutions (SNPs).
-Controls the Var.CALL_SUB global flag.
+- (subs) Keep substitutions (SNPs).
 Default: true.

 - del=t

-- Keep deletions.
-Controls the Var.CALL_DEL global flag for deletion variant types.
+- (dels) Keep deletions.
 Default: true.

 - ins=t

-- Keep insertions.
-Controls the Var.CALL_INS global flag for insertion variant types.
+- (inss) Keep insertions.
 Default: true.

 Variant-quality filtering parameters